CERTCC/CERT-Guide-to-CVD/docs/why_this_guide.md

     difficult to establish consistent practices for reporting and remediating vulnerabilities.

+!!! abstract "Web Sites and Applications"

+    Web sites and applications are another area where the ability to fix and deploy patches has improved.
+    Many web sites and applications are now built using continuous integration and continuous deployment (CI/CD) pipelines, which can allow for rapid deployment of fixes to vulnerabilities.
+    However, the ability to deploy patches quickly is not universal, and there are still many web sites and applications that are not built using CI/CD pipelines.

 !!! abstract "Cloud Computing and Software as a Service"

     As things have progressed, we've found that while there can still be challenges